MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 ---

 > [!NOTE]
-> Tab layout must be organized when there are more than ten polls or surveys.
+> Tab layout must be organized when there are more than 10 polls or surveys.

 ### Integrate bots into the meeting lifecycle